 - Turn the computer off when finished working for the day.

 - Purchase a programmable thermostat.
-Set it at 68 degrees during the day in winter and 55 for night or when you're away.
+Set it at 68 degrees during the day in winter and 55 at night or when you’re away.
 In summer, set it to 78 degrees or more.

 - Leave shades and blinds open during the day in winter.
 Close them at night.
 In summer, keep shades closed when the air conditioner is running.